juanmanuel96/flask-mongodb/docs/collections.md

 ### Document Sets

 The `DocumentSet` class is a list like class where it contains copies of the model with the corresponding values from the collection documents.
-Only the `find` function of the manager returns a document set.
+Only the `find` and `all` functions of the manager return DocumentSet instances.
 The DocumentSet instance has a `Cursor` object that is the query result.
-Iterating through the DocumentSet will return a representation of the current document in its model form.
+Iterating through the DocumentSet will return the model representation of the current document in its model form.

 #### DocumentSet methods

-The DocumentSet implements many of the Cursor class methods.
+The DocumentSet has many custom methods and wraps many of the Cursor class methods.

 ##### first method